mbel24/PROB-reimplementation/README.md

 All code, scripts, and processed data required to reproduce the analyses and figures are included.

 ## Usage Instructions

-All steps assume you are starting from a fresh clone of the repository.
+Steps to produce the results from the Alzheimer's dataset.
+All steps assume you are starting from a fresh clone of the repository, and it must be noted that all

 ### 1. Clone the repository
 Open a terminal or PowerShell, navigate to your working folder, and clone the repo: